Dagobert I: Rule in Austrasia

 Dagobert was the eldest son of Chlothar II and Haldetrude (575–604) and the grandson of Fredegund.
 Chlothar had reigned alone over all the Franks since 613.
 In 622, Chlothar made Dagobert king of Austrasia, almost certainly to bind the Austrasian nobility to the ruling Franks.
-As a child, Dagobert lived under the care of the Carolingian dynasty forebears and Austrasian magnates, Arnulf of Metz and Pepin of Landen.
+As a child, Dagobert lived under the care of the Carolingian dynasty fore-bearers and Austrasian magnates, Arnulf of Metz and Pepin of Landen.

 Chlothar attempted to manage the unstable alliances he had with other noble families throughout much of Dagobert's reign.
 When Chlothar granted Austrasia to Dagobert, he initially excluded Alsace, the Vosges, and the Ardennes, but shortly thereafter the Austrasian nobility forced him to concede these regions to Dagobert.
 The rule of a Frank from the Austrasian heartland tied Alsace more closely to the Austrasian court.
 Dagobert created a new duchy (the later Duchy of Alsace) in southwest Austrasia to guard the region from Burgundian or Alemannic encroachments and ambitions.
 The duchy comprised the Vosges, the Burgundian Gate, and the Transjura.
 Dagobert made his courtier Gundoin—who incidentally established monasteries in Alsace and Burgundy—the first duke of this new polity that was to last until the end of the Merovingian dynasty.
 While Austrasian rulers such as Chlothar and Dagobert controlled these regions through part of the seventh-century, they eventually became autonomous kingdoms as powerful aristocratic families sought separate paths across their respective realms.

 United rule

 Upon the death of his father in 629, Dagobert inherited the Neustrian and Burgundian kingdoms.
 His half-brother Charibert, son of Sichilde, claimed Neustria but Dagobert opposed him.
 Brodulf, brother of Sichilde, petitioned Dagobert on behalf of his young nephew, but Dagobert assassinated him and became sole king of the Franks.
-He later gave the Aquitaine to Charibert as a "consolation prize."
+He later gave the Aquitaine to Charibert as a "consolation prize".
 In 629, Dagobert concluded a treaty with the Byzantine emperor Heraclius, which entailed enforcing the compulsory baptism of Jews throughout his kingdom.
 Besides signing this treaty, Dagobert also took steps to secure trade across his empire by protecting important markets along the mouth of the Rhine at Duurstede and Utrecht, which in part explains his later determination to defend the Austrasian Franks from the Avar menace.